Jayanthi-T/Tax-Calculator/README.md

 ```
 localhost:8080/products/{id}
 ```
+This DELETE request deletes the product with the particular id and returns the message "Deleted the Product successfully!".
+If a product with the specified id doesn't exits, then returns a message like "No such Product to delete from your bill!".

 ### GET Endpoint to Calculate the Total Price
 ```
 localhost:8080/TotalPrice
 ```
+This GET request displays the Total Price of the products bought.

 ### GET Endpoint to Calculate the Total Tax
 ```
 localhost:8080/TotalTax
 ```
+This GET request displays the Total Tax of the products bought.

 ## Author